Expectations influence every aspect of a culture.

 Bring a Congolese refugee to LA and have them live the high-life and they’ll be just as big a fish out of water as Paris Hilton would be if she were tossed into the middle of an impoverished warzone.

 Both of these situations come with their own benefits and hinderances.

 In Miss Hilton’s case, she’s able to move mountains with her influence and wealth, living as if the world is her playground and piggybank, and she’s right.
-On the other hand, the culture she comes from (my culture) is one that is held back by it’s own success.
-We have become accustomed to an incredibly high standard of living (on an historical scale, as well as contemporary) and this means that if an advancement (technological, culture, whatever) would inconvenience even a small chunk of the population, the process will instead be staggered in order to keep people living in their bubble.
+On the other hand, the culture she comes from (my culture, the US-flavor of Western culture) is one that is held back by it’s own success.
+We have become accustomed to an incredibly high standard of living (on an historical scale, as well as contemporary) and this means that if an advancement (technological, culture, whatever) would inconvenience even a small chunk of the population, the process might be hindered in order to keep people living in their bubble.

 The refugee, on the other hand, has detriments galore, hardly able to go about their daily life without being oppressed or suppressed in some way.
 Inconvenience is hardly an issue, as there are so many other pressing concerns, and this is both a boon and bane to their existence.